Kurdistan Social Democratic Party (Iraq): Internal conflict

-There has been a developing rivalry between party leader Mohammed Haji Mahmoud and his brother Ebdulla Haji Mahmoud.
-Ebdulla was first an MP in the Kurdistan Region Parliament and is currently the "Minister of Martyrs and Anfal".
-He lost some influence in the party after a party congress in March 2023, where Mohammed's son Rêbîn replaced him in the office for public relations and replaced a lot of the staff with associates of him.
+Since early 2022, there has been a developing rivalry between party leader Mohammed Haji Mahmoud and his brother Abdullah Haji Mahmoud.
+Abdullah was first an MP in the Kurdistan Region Parliament and has been the "Minister of Martyrs and Anfal Affairs" since 2019.
+He lost some influence in the party after a party congress in March 2023, where Mohammed's son, Rêbîn, replaced him in the office for public relations and replaced many staff associated with him.

-In late January 2024, the rivalry reemerged over a dispute whose son would become president of the Baxtiyarî Sports Club in Silêmanî.
-The situation escalated and shots were exchanged.
-On February 14, Selah Elî, who was a close associate of Ebdulla was replaced with Husên Xelîfe as leader of Peshmerga affairs, an associate of Mohammed.
-During the tensions, Elîs son reportedly opened fire, which led security forces to intervene.
+In late January 2024, the rivalry reemerged over a dispute whose son would become president of the Baxtiyarî Sports Club in Silêmanî, with the situation escalating and shots being exchanged.
+On 14 February, Selah Elî, who was a close associate of Abdullah, was replaced with Husên Xelîfe as leader of Peshmerga affairs, an associate of Mohammed.
+During the tensions, Elî's son reportedly opened fire, which led to security forces intervening.

-On the 5th of March, an assembly led by Mohammed Haji Mahmoud decided to strip Ebdulla of the seat of the co-chair as well of his party membership, calling on him to give back properties owned by the party.
-Ebdulla rejected the decision, arguing that only a proper party congress could make such a decision.
+On 5 March, an assembly led by Mohammed decided to strip Abdullah of the position of deputy chairman, as well as his party membership, calling on him to return properties owned by the party.
+Abdullah rejected the decision, arguing that only a proper party congress could make such a decision.
 According to the news network Peregraf, the conflict between the brothers had been going on for two years.

-On April 4, the house of Ebdulla Haji Mahmoud's son in the village of Gulxane northwest of Halabja was attacked by an armed group.
-Ebdulla claimed that the group was made up of members of the KSDP, including his brother, and that the group fired at his house with RPGs.
-During the clashes, Ebdulla's son was reportedly wounded.
-Also, a guard of the party leader Mohammed was killed.
+On 4 April, clashes erupted after a property dispute between Mohammed and Abdullah.
+The house of Abdullah Haji Mahmoud's son in the village of Gulkhana, northwest of Halabja, was attacked by an armed group.
+Abdullah claimed that the group was made up of members of the KSDP, including his brother, and that the group fired at his house with RPGs.
+During the clashes, Abdullah's son was reportedly wounded, and a guard of the party leader, Mohammed, was killed.
 After the clashes, security forces were deployed to the village to control the situation.